PolinaAlexandr/cat_fight/docs/server_api.md

 ```
     {
         "status" : "ok",
-        "comment": "You are seccussfully registered"
+        "comment": "You are successfully registered"
     }
 ```
 ```